Ben Stokes: Personal life

 Stokes became engaged to Clare Ratcliffe in 2013.
 They married in East Brent, Somerset in October 2017.
 They have two children.
-Stokes has a tattoo of a family of lions, symbolising his own family, covering his entire back.
+Stokes has a tattoo of a family of lions, symbolising his own family, covering his entire back, which took 28 hours to complete.
 Stokes has Maori Ngāpuhi heritage, which is also shown in one of his tattoos.

 Stokes and his mother received damages in 2021 from The Sun, who in 2019 had run a front-page story about a family tragedy which was argued not to be in the public interest.
-In 2025, it was reported that Stokes had quit alcohol having reportedly not touched it since 2 January.
+In May 2025, it was reported that Stokes had quit alcohol having reportedly been abstinent since 2 January.

-Nightclub incident and affray charge
+2017 Nightclub incident and affray charge

 Following the third ODI against West Indies at Bristol in September 2017, Stokes was arrested after becoming involved in a street brawl near a nightclub with two men, at which teammate Alex Hales was also present.
 Stokes gave Ryan Hale, a former soldier, a 1.5-inch superficial laceration and bruising to his forehead and left him with concussion.
 Ryan Ali, an emergency services worker, suffered a fracture to the left of his face, a swollen left eye and a laceration above his eyebrow.
 He also had a cracked lower left molar.
 This incident led to both players missing the fourth game of the series, and a hand injury sustained in the brawl also ruled Stokes out of the final game.
 He also missed the 2017–18 Ashes and the second Test match against India due to the incident and the subsequent trial.
 He lost his apparel sponsorship with New Balance over these incidents.

 Stokes was charged on 15 January 2018 with affray along with the two other men, and appeared before Bristol Magistrates' Court on 13 February 2018.
 During the trial, which started on 6 August 2018, Stokes said he was defending a gay couple from homophobic abuse from the other two men.
 He was acquitted on 14 August.
 The couple thanked Stokes afterwards for defending them, saying that he "didn't deserve being put through a trial".

 In September 2018, Stokes was charged with bringing the game into disrepute by the England and Wales Cricket Board (ECB) over the incident in Bristol and social media posts.
 Stokes pleaded guilty to the charges, and in December 2018 was fined £30,000 and banned for eight matches, an exclusion which he had already served by that time.